-China upholds death sentence for Canadian man over drug charges
+‘Cruel and inhumane punishment’: Canada condemns Chinese court upholding death sentence for Canadian man over drug charges

 Canada’s ambassador to China says verdict coming after arrest of Huawei executive is ‘not a coincidence’

-A Chinese court has upheld the death sentence of a Canadian man accused of smuggling drugs, in a case that has been one of the reasons for a growing diplomatic rift between Beijing and Ottawa.
+Canada’s minister of foreign affairs has lashed out at the Chinese court that upheld the death sentence of a Canadian man accused of smuggling drugs, in a case that has been one of the reasons for a growing diplomatic rift between Beijing and Ottawa.

 Robert Lloyd Schellenberg, a Canadian national, was arrested in 2014 and first sentenced to 15 years in prison in late 2018.
 He appealed but a court in the city of Dalian sentenced him to death in January 2019.